SpatialKey/skdm/README.md

 When you authenticate in the XML file, you are telling the Data Import API who you are and giving it a chance to validate your permissions for the defined organization.
 You can authenticate in a couple of ways: Authenticate with Keys or Authenticate with username/password.

 ### Authenticate with Keys
 To authenticate with keys, you need to generate an API Key and retrieve your user ID from within SpatialKey.
-Login to SpatialKey, click on “People” tab, and go into the settings for your user.
+Login to SpatialKey, click on "People" tab, and go into the settings for your user.
 On this screen, you can view your user id and generate an API key.
 Plug these values into the XML placeholders in the Config XML file.

 > Default apiKey in XML file: `<apiKey>xxx</apiKey>`
 > XML file with my apiKey entered: `<apiKey>8b08e-fcb-42-93-828a2a2</apiKey>`